Moulyinning, Western Australia

 Moulyinning is a small town located in the Shire of Dumbleyung, 18 km west of Kukerin.

 Most members of the population live outside the town-site, living and working on farms managing live stock and producing wheat and other cereal crops.
-The primary features of the townsite include the Town Hall, primary school and a surge receival site for Cooperative Bulk Handling alongside the railway line.
+The primary features of the townsite include the Town Hall, primary school and a receival site for the CBH Group alongside the Newdegate railway line.